ai-models/aiy/README.md

 Options
 -------

+* If you wish, you can override automated settings by use of .env file
 * You can set the OpenAI model to use by setting the `OPENAI_MODEL` environment variable in your .env file.
 * You can disable the notice that is displayed at the end of the response by setting the `OPENAI_DISABLE_NOTICE` environment variable in your .env file.

 Contributing
 ------------